loiccoyle/tinyticker/README.md

 - [Waveshare ePaper 2.13in V2 two color](https://www.amazon.com/s?k=waveshare+epaper+2.13inch)
 - A micro sd card

-## Recomended setup
+## Recommended setup

-I highly recomend using [comitup](https://github.com/davesteele/comitup) to setup the networking on your RPi.
+I highly recommend using [comitup](https://github.com/davesteele/comitup) to setup the networking on your RPi.

 - Write the `comitup` [image](https://davesteele.github.io/comitup/latest/comitup-lite-img-latest.html) to your sd card
 - Boot up the RPi and setup the networking